Find Nursing Colleges

 $4,913 Average Tuition & Fees

-With a ranking of #7, Germanna Community College did quite well on this year’s best value schools for nursing students.
-Located in the rural area of Locust Grove, Germanna Community College is a public college with a medium-sized student population.
+Germanna Community College landed the #7 spot in the 2023 rankings for the best value nursing programs.
+Located in the rural area of Locust Grove, Germanna Community College is a public college with a moderately-sized student population.

 The average tuition and fees for an in-state undergraduate at Germanna Community College are $4,913 a year.
 While working on their degree, nursing majors at Germanna Community College accumulate an average of around $13,800 in student debt.